bleepr/bleepr.github.io/nantas.markdown

 The web front end was functional and completely up to the requirements by the time of the demonstration.
 The data providers and visualisers gave a reasonable idea of both the status of the restaurant and possible data-driven trends, and the interface to manage the Bleeprs got actually used to perform the demo.
-Given the effort spent in splitting the module, the design ended up being clearly modular and usable in professional settings.
 Because of lack of User Experience training, adjustment to the visual interface and a visual re-design are still clearly needed, but the project has been definitely satisfactory and fully completed according to the initial specifications.

+The system is fully and easily expandable both in terms of analytics (it's as easy as adding a method to the `renderer` module) and modules are fully decoupled so that they can be extracted and used separately.
+For instance, it is quite straightforward to take the API parser module and the `Data*` modules to locally analyse the entire of the data.
+The effort spent in splitting the module, the design ended up being clearly modular and usable in professional settings.

 A nice addition to the frontend would have been to have a web tool to "draw" the map instead of using text data, while also providing a more beautiful and up web